Keytaro2/Termux-Desktop-Awesome/README.md

 > [!WARNING]
 > You should back up your files before using this dotfile configuration.
 >
-> Important: Be careful with these commands, as you could lose your progress; make sure to execute them correctly.
+> **IMPORTANT:** Be careful with these commands, as you could lose your progress; make sure to execute them correctly.
 >
 >  It is important to have more than 5GB of space available, as this desktop setup is somewhat resource-heavy.